emeryberger/cheap/README.md

 # About CHeaper

-Cheaper identifies optimizations where a custom heap can be used to improve application performance.
+CHeaper identifies optimizations where a Custom Heap can be used to improve application performance.

 CHeaper consists of two parts:
 1. `libcheaper.so`, a Linux library that produces traces from your C/C++ program's memory management activity, and